Volcano (1997 film): Plot

-Meanwhile, Stan leads his team through the tunnel to the derailed train to search for survivors.
-While they save everyone aboard, Stan rescues the driver just as lava reaches the train, causing it to disintegrate.
-Stan sacrifices his life by jumping into the lava flow to throw the driver to safety.
+Meanwhile, Stan leads his team through the Red Line subway tunnel to the derailed train to search for survivors.
+As they help the unconscious passengers onboard, they discover that lava is flowing through the tunnel and evacuate the passengers off the train.
+Stan realizes the driver is still on the train and goes back in to save him just as the lava reaches the train and begins melting it.
+Stan carries the unconscious driver through the train back to his team, but realizes the lava has flowed too far for him to jump to safety.
+With no other option, Stan sacrifices his life by jumping into the lava flow before he tosses the driver to safety.

-Mike, Amy, and LAPD lieutenant Ed Fox devise a plan to use concrete barriers to create a blockade, which obstructs the lava.
-A fleet of helicopters dumps water collected from the ocean to subdue the lava and volcano, forming a crust and making the plan a success.
-But Amy thinks the magma is still flowing underground through the subway because ash is still falling.
-When Mike helps her confirm her suspicions, she calculates that another eruption will occur at the end of the Red Line at Cedars-Sinai and, after calculating the speed of the flowing lava, determines that it will reach the end of the tunnel in 30 minutes.
+Roark, Amy and LAPD lieutenant Ed Fox devise a plan to use concrete barriers to create a blockade at the end of Wilshire, which obstructs the lava, preventing it from flowing down Fairfax Avenue and doing further damage to the city.
+A team of firefighters use all the water from their hoses and a fleet of helicopters dump gallons of water collected from the Pacific Ocean to subdue the lava and volcano, forming a crust and making the plan a success.
+However, Amy thinks that magma is still flowing underneath the city because ash is still falling.
+When Roark helps Amy confirm her suspicions, they discover that lava is flowing fast through the Red Line subway system.
+Amy then predicts that another eruption will occur at the end of the tunnel at Cedars-Sinai and, after calculating the speed of the flowing lava, determines that it will reach the end of the tunnel in 30 minutes.

-Mike devises another plan to demolish a 22-story condominium building to block the lava from flowing toward the hospital and the rest of the West Side, redirecting it into a nearby storm drain.
-As the lava arrives, Mike's co-worker Gator and an LAPD Bomb Squad officer (trapped under debris) sacrifice their lives to detonate the final explosive charge.
-Mike then spots Kelly nearby, trying to retrieve a little boy she was watching who wandered off; the two are directly in the collapsing building's path.
-Mike barely manages to save them from being crushed.
-The plan succeeds, and the lava flows directly into the ocean.
-As it begins raining, the trio emerges from the rubble unscathed and reunites with Amy before heading home.
+Roark devises another plan to demolish a 22-story condominium building using explosive charges to create a "dam" in order to block the lava from flowing toward the hospital and the rest of the West Side, thus diverting it into the Ballona Creek storm drain which leads directly into the Pacific Ocean.
+As a demolitions team plant the charges, the lava reaches the end of the tunnel and a massive eruption occurs, endangering the patients on the street.
+With only seconds left, they detonate the charges in the ground to create a trench for the lava flow, while Gator Harris and an LAPD Bomb Squad officer (trapped under debris) sacrifice their lives to detonate the final charges in the building.
+Roark then spots Kelly nearby, trying to retrieve a little boy she was watching who wandered off.
+The two are directly in the collapsing building's path.
+Roark barely manages to save them from being crushed.
+The plan succeeds, and the lava flows down Ballona Creek directly into the ocean, shutting down the volcano and ending the eruption.
+After the dust settles, the sky opens up and starts raining.
+Roark, Kelly, and the boy emerge from the rubble unscathed and reunite with Amy before heading home, while Emmit and his associates stay to help the survivors.